mircohoehne/grocery_store_checkout_simulation/readme.md

 # Grocery Store Checkout Simulation

 ## Overview
 The Grocery Store Checkout Simulation is an event-based representation of checkouts at a grocery store, encompassing both cashier-operated and self-checkout counters.
-By leveraging real Point-Of-Sale (POS) data, this simulation captures a genuine portrayal of the grocery store checkout experience.
+By leveraging real Point-Of-Sale (POS) data[^1], this simulation captures a genuine portrayal of the grocery store checkout experience.
 With the added benefit of the `fitter` library, the project identifies the best-fit statistical distribution for various events, ensuring heightened realism.

 ## Key Features: